dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Docker Container Run|460](images/docker-container/docker-container-run-3.png)

+> [!NOTE]
-> **Note:** When we use the run command to start a container Docker internally first runs the **create** command which creates a instance of the image with an modifiable layer added on top of it.
+> When we use the run command to start a container Docker internally first runs the **create** command which creates a instance of the image with an modifiable layer added on top of it.
 At this point the container is still not started by its in a ready state i.e. the configurations to start are container are complete.
 After this Docker actually starts the container.

 ## Listing Containers